Lifestyle Changes 5 MIN READ 2449 VIEWS November 7, 2025

 Conclusion

 Health experts believe that preventable factors account for 70% of Cancers in India.
 Out of which 20% cases are infection-related, 40% cases are tobacco-related, and 10% cases are due to other factors.
-Therefore, with the right information and awareness, it is very easy to prevent the many deaths due to Cancer.
+Therefore, with the right information and awareness, it is very easy to prevent the many deaths due to cancer.
 This National Cancer Awareness Day, promise yourself to switch to a healthy lifestyle and spread a word amongst your loved ones.

 Leave a Reply